denten-books/plain-text/main.md

 friendly to some of its aims and proposed interventions.
-But I also agree, to the extent that will become clear in the concluding chapters of this book, with the critique advanced by scholars like Brian Lennon, David Golumbia, Tara McPherson, and Johanna Druckrer, who accuse DH of historical myopia, theoretical shallowness, and eurocentrism (along a long list of other sins).
+But I also agree, to the extent that will become clear in the concluding chapters of this book, with the critique advanced by scholars like Brian Lennon, David Golumbia, Tara McPherson, and Johanna Drucker, who accuse DH of historical myopia, theoretical shallowness, and eurocentrism (along a long list of other sins).
 In this light, the present book can be seen as a work that attempts to straddle the worlds of media theory and digital humanities, philosophy of technology and